pcgcid/geocoder-PCGC/README.md

 -   `-o` or `--output-file-prefix` to specify prefix of output files.
 By default, the prefix is `output`, which will generate output.log, output-phi.csv, output-deid.csv
 -   `--f` or `--include-deid-fields` to specify list of fields to include in output.
 Dafault fields:
     - id, date, precision, geocode_result, fraction_assisted_income, fraction_high_school_edu, median_income, fraction_no_health_ins, fraction_poverty, fraction_vacant_housing, dep_index, drivetime_selected_center, nearest_center_pcgc, drivetime_pcgc, version
+-   `--force` to force the container to overwrite output files if one of the output files already exists.
+By default, the program would exit if one of the output files already exists

 ### Workflow
 This Docker image does the following: